IHE/RAD.IRA/input/pagecontent/rad-x6.md

 The Manager shall ignore any selected resources in the request that are not known based on any previous `DiagnosticReport-open` or `DiagnosticReport-update` events.

-The Manager shall broadcast the event to all subscribers that subscribed to the received event using Send Context Event [RAD-X9](rad-x9.html).

 #### 2:3.X6.4.2 Select Report Content Response Message

 ##### 2:3.X6.4.2.1 Trigger Events